ApryseSDK/pdftron-react-native/API.md

 #### enableAntialiasing
 bool, optional

-Define whether antialiasing should be applied
+Define whether antialiasing should be applied.
+It is enabled by default

 ```js
 <DocumentView